jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

 - I implemented multiple algorithms to give each worker in order to properly compare their performance (the algorithms will be explained in detail later).
 I stored the algorithms in a dictionary for easier acces by the workers.
 - The results returned by each worker are: the time taken, the number of moves, the number of backtracks and the complete path (for later visualizations).
 After each worker has finished executing the algorithm, the results are then collected in rank 0 using the `gather` function.
 - At the end, root process displays the metrics of each worker, then displays which algorithm performed the best in terms of number of moves along with the algorithm that was used.

+### Algorithms used

+#### Flood Fill Algorithm

+#### A* Algorithm

+- A* is an informed search algorithm, which finds the shortest path from a start point to an end point, using both actual movement cost and estimated remaining cost.
+It does so by maintaining a tree of paths, from the starting node, and extending those paths one edge at a time, based on the cost, until the goal node is reached.
+Essentially, the algorithm aims to minimize the cost function defined by: `f(n) = g(n) + h(n)` where `g(n)` represents the cost of the path from the start node to the n, and `h(n)` is the heuristic value that estimates the cost of the cheapest path from n to the end node.
+- In the `solve_astar` function, the algotihm uses a priority queue called an `open set`, that is stored in a min heap, to repeatedly select the nodes with the minimum cost to expand.
+From the current node, the algorithm keeps track of the preceding node, and checks all the valid neighbors (ensures its not a wall and not out of the bounds of the maze).
+For each neighbor, if the new path to this neighbor is cheaper, it updates the cost and parent pointer, then adds it back to the queue with the updated score.
+The hueristic value is calculated using the Euclidean distance.
+Once we have reached the end node, the algorithm stops, then it reconstruct the path by tracing parent nodes from goal to start.

 ### Question 3 (10 points)
 Analyze and compare the performance of different maze explorers on the static maze.
 Your analysis should: